 Well if you told the kid I was forty some years ago back in rural upstate New York I would be earning my keep as a Soap maker in the Southwest a puzzled look might have come to my face.

 In the spring of 1995, that youth in a taller body left the lush green farm lands of upstate New York and ventured to the enchanted dry desert of the Southwest.
 It was during the winter of 1999 when I opened the pages of a soap making book in a local store that the Sandia Soap story began.

-.
-I believe in the KISS principle……keep it simple.
+I believe in the KISS principle……keep it simple soaper.
 I do it all myself except for a labeler and shipper.
 I have no desire to hire more employees and become a manager.
 I am a soapmaker.
 The root of KISS is to create a flow with your career, both physically and mentally.

-Had an advisor once tell me I should gear up to pour ten times as much, have a bunch of employees, and be a soap king.
+Had a guy once tell me I should gear up to pour ten times as much, have a bunch of employees, and be a soap king.
 The only question I had for him was "Would I sleep at night?'.
 Nope, he didn't understand my question.
 He probably hadn't had a good night of sound sleep in years.

 Soap making is a beautiful art.
 I consider myself an artist since my soaps are colorful creations that come into this world in handmade batches.
 My warehouse is a aromatic sanctuary that makes my hours there a treat rather than a chore.
 I, and only I, bring each bar into this world, watching each batch come to trace and pouring it into the mold where its rests for 48 hours before I cut it down into the nicely sized 6 ounce bar.

 Some forty years ago, if you would have told the kid I was standing in a mud puddle covered with dirt and a Tonka truck in hand about his future soap venture, I’m sure he would have grinned and given it a thumbs up.